generalui/pivotaltracker/README.md

 ```

-Retrieve a *specific* story in a project:
+Get a *specific* story in a project:
 ```javascript
 var tracker = require('pivotal-tracker');
 var pivotal = new tracker.Client('mytoken');